arnaucube/goCaptcha/README.md

 - If the captcha is resolved in less than 1 second, it's not valid.
 - If the captcha is resolved in more than 1 minute, it's not valid.
 - The images url, are UUIDs generated each time, in order to give different names for the images each time.
+- The ip of requested captcha and answered captcha petitions must be the same.